 David Sade, CFA, is an entrepreneur with hard-earned experience in the finance and IT sectors.
-After working as the sole portfolio manager for an investment firm with $750 million in public equities under management, he transitioned into technology as an IT consultant at Freddie Mac; at Freddie, he taught himself how to program in Visual Basic and transact-SQL and eventually “owned” the single application that priced over $20 billion in multifamily deals.
+After working as the sole portfolio manager for an investment firm with $750 million in public equities under management, he transitioned into technology as an IT consultant at Freddie Mac.
+At Freddie, he taught himself how to program in Visual Basic and transact-SQL and eventually “owned” the single application that priced over $20 billion in multifamily deals.
 He then took on a technical manager role at SNL Financial implementing data warehouse and reporting solutions for banking clients.
 Currently, David is the Executive Administrator for CAV Angels-an angel investment network bringing UVA related startups to a network of UVA alumni for startup funding, and is also Managing Partner at Ivy Technical Partners where he consults for small businesses on their financial and IT reporting needs.
 He is an MBA-candidate in the Executive MBA program at the University of Virginia expecting to graduate in May 2016 and is a CFA-charterholder.

 Joseph P. Romanoski

 Joseph Romanoski enjoyed a stellar career at Verizon Communications.
 His career consisted of increasing areas of accountability in multiple disciplines including strategic management, financial modeling, staffing, process reengineering, marketing, sales and training development and delivery.
-He skillfully combined his on-the-job acumen with the concepts and skills he gleaned while achieving his Masters degree, along with those obtained via training courses at Wharton Business School, the University of Richmond (VA), the Center for Creative Leadership in Greensboro, NC and Six Sigma training.
+He skillfully combined his on-the-job acumen with the concepts and skills he gleaned while achieving his master’s degree, along with those obtained via training courses at Wharton Business School, the University of Richmond (VA), the Center for Creative Leadership in Greensboro, NC and Six Sigma training.

 After successful tenures in field operations and account executive and regional sales managing, Romanoski developed and proposed a precedent-setting national account management program to Verizon’s leadership team.
 The program complemented business as usual as a regional revenue protection program with a new revenue stream that went beyond the confines of a regulated environment.
 A significant contributor to the program’s success was Romanoski’s ability to perform in-depth skill assessments designed to build a complementary team of salespeople, a quality assurance team, and a tactical implementation team.

 Romanoski’s skills were called upon again by the Verizon leadership team when he was charged with the task of profitably exiting a non-strategic market by the Verizon leadership team.
 His strategic plan included the identification and marketing of 200,000 valuable assets to be sold to interested entities, as well as assets that were to be removed by Verizon employees.
-An equally crucial objective included resource allocation efforts for 200 management and over 1,000 union employees.
+An equally crucial objective included resource allocation efforts for 200 management employees and over 1,000 union employees.
 Again, a cornerstone of this initiative was the need to identify and assemble a resilient team that was equipped to think and act beyond the restraints of the business as usual telecommunications landscape.

 Romanoski was recently sought out by an international telecommunications company to act as their consultant to negotiate a purchase of a Verizon business until.
-He developed the necessary financial models and resource planning in the comprehensive effort to complete the sale.
+He developed the necessary financial models and resource planning in a comprehensive effort to complete the sale.
 While a purchase price was mutually agreeable, the reluctance of the potential buyer to absorb a large unionized work force ultimately ended negotiations.

 JAMES J KELLERK, CFA

-James Kellerk is an executive with a wide breadth of business acumen spanning private equity, operations, finance, capital markets, quality / Six Sigma Methodology (with a focus on customer needs while driving growth), managing costs and ultimately yielding high returns.
+James Kellerk is an executive with a wide breadth of business acumen spanning private equity, operations, finance, capital markets, quality/Six Sigma Methodology (with a focus on customer needs while driving growth), managing costs, and, ultimately, yielding high returns.
 He is a CFA charterholder and holds a B.S. in Finance as well as a Mathematics minor from Fairfield University.

 Subsequently, Mr. Kellerk held GE Corporate Treasury roles in pricing the $125 billion Short Term Paper programs issuing $3 trillion in annual volume, while also managing the $5 billion corporate portfolio.
 His Capital Markets experience ranges from securitization, interest rate hedging programs, mortgage products, and investor relations.